If a firefighter from your department dies in the line of duty, do you know what to do?

 - At the family's request, begin preparations for a fire service funeral or memorial service.
 A comprehensive Funeral Guide will help you plan a fitting tribute.
 Download a copy or call the Foundation at (301) 447-1365 to have one sent immediately.

-Let the family know about organizations that provide funeral services and fire service uniforms free of charge.
+Let the family know about organizations, such as Wilbert that provide funeral services and Lighthouse Uniform Companythat provide fire service uniforms free of charge.